OOKAMIFR/RAZXOS-W11/README.md

 When console if off, turn on and boot to usb stick
 You will enter to Windows installation
 With keyboard, enter SHIFT + F10 to have command prompt

+# AT LAST

+if you want to have the build I made, I will share link of my own INSTALL.ESD once all steps are finished This file will not have apps **My Asus** ,**GlideX** and **Edge** because useless for me and my way to have a true hendheld console

 **TO BE CONTINUED**